Petro Poroshenko: Language

 The law does state that "Persons belonging to indigenous peoples of Ukraine are guaranteed the right to study in public facilities of preschool and primary education in the language of instruction of the respective indigenous people, along with the state language of instruction" in separate classes or groups.
 PACE describes this as a significant curtailing of the rights of indigenous peoples carried out without consultations with their representatives.
 On 27 June 2018, Ukrainian foreign minister Pavlo Klimkin stated that following the recommendation of the Venice Commission the language provision of the (September 2017) law on education will not apply to private schools and that every public school for national minorities "will have broad powers to independently determine which classes will be taught in Ukrainian or their native language".

 On 15 May 2019, Poroshenko signed the law "On provision of the functioning of the Ukrainian language as the State language".
 (Note: Hungarian Foreign Minister Péter Szijjártó said the law was "unacceptable" and part of an "anti-Hungarian policy" of Poroshenko.)

 Religion

 Inside the Saint Sophia Cathedral during the unification council.
-In order from left to right: Poroshenko, Epiphany, Metropolitan Emmanuel of France, Filaret (Filaret is wearing a skufia), 15 December 2018.
+In order from left to right: Poroshenko, Epiphanius, Emmanuel and Filaret, 15 December 2018.

-Under Poroshenko the autocephalous Orthodox Church of Ukraine was created by the merging of the UOC-KP and the UAOC, and two members of the UOC-MP in a unification council which also elected Epiphanius I as its first primate.
+Under Poroshenko the autocephalous Orthodox Church of Ukraine was created by the merging of the UOC-KP and the UAOC, and two members of the UOC-MP in a unification council which also elected Epiphanius as its first primate.
 The 11 October 2018 announcement by the Ecumenical Patriarchate of Constantinople that it would, among other things, grant autocephaly to a Ukrainian church is one of the reasons which created the Moscow–Constantinople schism when the Moscow Patriarchate severed full communion with the Ecumenical Patriarchate on 15 October 2018.